-Chopped fresh sweet basil leaves impart richness to vegetable (Italian panzanella salad) as well as fruit salads.
+Chopped fresh sweet basil leaves impart richness to vegetable (Italian Panzanella salad) as well as fruit salads.

-Italian large leaf basil is one of the main ingredients in ‘pesto’, a green sauce that is added to soups, vegetables, fish, and pasta dishes in Mediterranean cooking.
+Italian large leaf basil is one of the main ingredients in ‘pesto,' a green sauce that is added to soups, vegetables, fish, and pasta dishes in Mediterranean cooking.

 A kind of flavor drink made of Basil seeds is popular in some Asian countries.

-Eugenol is an important essential oil in basil that has been found to have anti-inflammatory function by acting against the enzyme cycloxygenase(COX).
-COX enzyme mediates inflammatory reactions inside the human body.
-This enzyme-inhibiting effect of the eugenol in basil makes it an important remedy for symptomatic relief in individuals with inflammatory health problems like rheumatoid arthritis, osteoarthritis, and inflammatory bowel conditions.
+Eugenol Eugenol is an important essential oil in basil acts against the enzyme cyclooxygenase (COX).
+It thus has been found to have an anti-inflammatory function.
+Cyclooxygenase (COX) enzyme mediates inflammatory reactions inside the human body.
+It acts against the enzyme cyclooxygenase (COX).
+This enzyme-inhibiting effect of the eugenol in basil makes it a valuable remedy for symptomatic relief in individuals with inflammatory health problems like rheumatoid arthritis, osteoarthritis, and inflammatory bowel conditions.

 Oil of basil herb has also been found to have anti-infective functions by inhibiting many pathogenic bacteria like Staphylococcus, Enterococci, Shigella and Pseudomonas.

-Basil tea (brewed basil-water) helps relieve nausea and is thought to have mild anti-septic functions.
+Basil tea (brewed basil-water) helps relieve nausea and is thought to have mild antiseptic functions.
 (Medical disclaimer).

 ≻≻-Back to Herbs from Basil herb.
-Please visit here for an impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties, and health benefits.
+Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.

-≻≻-Back to Home page
+≻≻-Back to Home page.

-Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window).
+Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window)